 The reason I have a pair of Grill Armor Gloves waterproof and heat-resistant gloves is that I can use them to move the meat around on the grill or smoker.

-That is true, however, when I have a large cut of meat such as a pork but, or smaller pieces that are hard to get a grip.
+That is true, however, when I have a large cut of meat such as pork pork but, or smaller pieces that are hard to get a grip.

 An example of such is when you are grilling vegetables it is my experience that a heat-resistant waterproof glove works easier.